-Participants raise funds while wearing one black dress, or other black attire, everyday for a week (March 18-22, 2019) to prompt conversation and highlight the effect of food insecurities in our community.
+Participants raise funds while wearing one black dress, or other black attire, everyday for a week (Dates: TBD) to prompt conversation and highlight the effect of food insecurities in our community.

 You can give online during the campaign, or you can mail donations to our address:

 P.O.
 Box 2211

 Greenville, NC 27836